Skip to main content

 Riddles of the Owls Kingdom was developed by DigiMight.

 Riddles of the Owls Kingdom has received mostly positive reviews from players.
-Most players liked this game for its story but disliked it for its monetization.
+Most players liked Riddles of the Owls Kingdom for its gameplay but disliked it for its story.

 Riddles of the Owls Kingdom is a single player game.